maekind/python_samples/README.md

 ## Description

-This repository contains several samples of kwon algorithms and data structures.
+This repository contains several samples of known algorithms and data structures.

 ## List of implementations